Are you looking at using an App to learn French, but aren’t sure which one would be best? Here are the seven best apps to learn French in 2021.

 Everyone’s busy now.
-There are so many different things that need to be done and not enough time to do them.
+There are so many things to do and not enough time to do them.
 So, learning a new language can be a bit of a challenge.

-Apps are used to make this easier as they can be downloaded on your phone and used at different intervals throughout the day, whether it is on your commute, lunch break or those few minutes of peace just before you go to bed.
+Apps are used to make this easier as they can be downloaded on your phone and used at different times throughout the day, whether it’s on your commute, your lunch break, or those few minutes of peace just before you go to bed.

-Using an app can also improve your confidence if you are wanting to learn a new language but aren’t confident enough to attend an in-person class or reach out to someone who can help you.
+Using an app can also improve your confidence if you want to learn a new language but aren’t confident enough to attend an in-person class or reach out to someone who can help you.

-Language apps aren’t the only way to learn French, there are classes, websites and audio files that are available for your use, but it is becoming an increasingly popular platform for learning languages.
+Language apps aren’t the only way to learn French, of course – there are classes, websites, and audio files that are available for your use, but apps are becoming an increasingly popular platform for learning languages.

 Duolingo is the first of the seven apps that will be discussed here.
 It is a free platform and very popular amongst those wanting to learn French.

-The app breaks down the lessons into small segments that allow you to practice your writing, speaking and listening skills.
-Although if you are on your commute or in another situation where you are unable to speak or listen to it, there is the option to switch this part of the lesson off for a while.
+The app breaks down the lessons into small segments that allow you to practice your writing, speaking, and listening skills.
+If you are studying on your commute or in another situation where you are unable to speak or listen to it, there is the option to switch this part of the lesson off for a while.

-Duolingo also offers short stories that you will be able to read through and listen to which will finish with a question on how the section should end based on what you have learnt in the lessons.
+Duolingo also offers short stories that you can read through and listen to which will finish with a question on how the story should end based on what you have learned in the lessons.